 Flower Color: Blue and Pink

 Native to tropical Asia, the heat-loving Vanda genus has 80 species that produce long-lasting, fragrant flowers.
 These plants survive well in highly humid and bright conditions.
-The plant can be from 3 inches to 3 feet tall, depending on the species.

-20. Zygopetalum Orchids
+84. Zygopetalum Orchids

 Botanical Name: Zygopetalum spp

-Flower Color: White, Blue, Red, and Purple
+Flower Colors: White, Blue, Red, and Purple